Electric Guitars

 Special Edition Custom Telecaster FMT HH

-This Fender guitar is for people who don’t want to compromise on either looks or features.
-This high-end Tele is exquisitely made from solid mahogany body and maple.
-The maple neck with jumbo frets has a Seymour Duncan ’59 humbucking neck pickup while the bridge pickup has Seymour Duncan Pearly Gates humbuckers.
-This Telecaster provides a warm sound that should please a lot of musicians.
-The two control knobs adjust the tone and volume.
+The maple neck with jumbo frets pairs a Seymour Duncan ‘59 humbucker at the neck with a Seymour Duncan Pearly Gates humbucker at the bridge.
+The combination provides a warm sound that should please a lot of musicians, and the two control knobs adjust tone and volume.

 Check Current Pricing On The Special Edition Custom Telecaster FMT HH